-GPUs are designed to operate within a certain temperature range, and if they get too hot, they can start to experience thermal throttling.
-This means that the GPU will start to throttle itself back in order to stay within its safe operating temperature range.
+GPUs are designed to operate within a certain temperature range; if they get too hot, they can experience thermal throttling.
+This means the GPU will start to throttle itself back to stay within its safe operating temperature range.

 How Long Do GPU Fans Last?

 GPU fans typically last for the lifetime of the graphics card.
-However, there are some things that can shorten the lifespan of your GPU fans, such as dust buildup or excessive use.
-You can extend the life of your GPU fan by regularly cleaning it and not using it for extended periods of time.
+However, some things can shorten the lifespan of your GPU fans, such as dust buildup or excessive use.
+You can extend the life of your GPU fan by regularly cleaning it and not using it for extended periods.

 Can A GPU Run Too Cold?

-If you are noticing that your GPU is running colder than usual, there are a few things you can do to troubleshoot the issue.
+If you notice that your GPU is running colder than usual, there are a few things you can do to troubleshoot the issue.
 First, make sure that your GPU is properly seated in its socket and that all of the cables are securely connected.